leggedrobotics/SimBenchmark/docs/README.md

-# Documentation
+# SimBenchmark Website

-This directory contains documentations for SimBench.
+This directory contains website sources for SimBenchmark.

-The documentation is hosted by GitHub Pages: https://eastskykang.github.io/simbench
+The website is hosted by GitHub Pages: https://eastskykang.github.io/simbench